So what? Sofrito!!!

 - Turn heat down to low, cover and let it cook for about 20-30 minutes.
 The mixture needs to cook down considerable, it needs to look thick.

-- Remove the cilantro sprigs.
-Let it cool for about 20 minutes and place in ice cube tray.
+Remove the cilantro sprigs.
+Let it cool for about 20 minutes and place in an ice cube tray.

 - You should be able to fill one entire tray.